 Restricted Stock.
-The 1998 plan also provides for shares of restricted stock to be granted to certain employees at no cost to those employees, subject to achievement of individual performance and certain financial and return-based performance measures established by the Compensation Committee related to the most recent year's performance.
+The 1998 plan also provides for shares of restricted common stock of Simon to be granted to certain employees at no cost to those employees, subject to achievement of individual performance and certain financial and return-based performance measures established by the Compensation Committee related to the most recent year's performance.
 Once granted, the shares of restricted stock then vest annually over a three-year or a four-year period (as defined in the award).
 The cost of restricted stock grants, which is based upon the stock's fair market value on the grant date, is recognized as expense ratably over the vesting period.
 Through December 31, 2015 a total of 5,594,683 shares of restricted stock, net of forfeitures, have been awarded under the 1998 plan.
 Information regarding restricted stock awards is summarized in the following table for each of the years presented:

-For the Year Ended December 31, 2015 2014 2013 Shares of restricted stock awarded during the year, net of forfeitures 63,738 83,509 107,123 Weighted average fair value of shares granted during the year \$ 197.17 \$ 166.36 \$ 160.22 Amortization expense \$ 13,692 \$ 18,256 \$ 18,311
+F e Year End cember 31, ed 2015 2014 2013 2013 Shares of restricted stock awarded during the year, net of forfeitures 63,738 83,509 107,123 Weighted average fair value of shares granted during the year \$ 197.17 \$ 166.36 \$ 160.22 Amortization expense \$ 13,692 \$ 18,256 \$ 18,311